LozkaDani/LozkaDani/README.md

 - 🔭 I’m currently working on NI-FI-GA
-- 🌱 I’m currently learning PYTHON AND XUYNA
+- 🌱 I’m currently learning PYTHON AND FIGNYA
 - 👯 I’m looking to collaborate on wh1teheaven
 - 🤔 I’m looking for help with deepseek
-- 😄 Pronouns: eba/lay
+- 😄 Pronouns: daba/eb
 - ⚡ Fun fact: Sosal?